Chruut/habitat-weaves-monitoring/README.md

-# HabitatWeaves – Web visualization (Dessau Bauhaus)
+# Habitat Weaves – Web visualization (Bauhaus Foundation, 100 year anniversary)

-Interactive **3D site overview** and linked **environmental data views** for the Habitat Weaves / Dessau Bauhaus research context.
-The Home experience is a Three.js viewer with an OBJ/MTL building model, sensor **heatmap-style overlays**, and navigation to companion dashboards.
+Interactive **3D site overview** and linked **environmental data views** for the Habitat Weaves / Bauhaus Dessau (GER), architecture for biodiversity research context.
+The Web Browser experience is a Three.js viewer with an OBJ/MTL building model, sensor **heatmap-style overlays**, and navigation to companion dashboards.

 ## Features